 The SAT is always evolving.
 From the scoring system to the content itself, the SAT undergoes a constant process in order to retain its status as the primary standardized test for college entrance.
-But how did we get here, to the current version of the exam known as The Redesigned SAT?
+But what is the history of the SAT, and how did we get here, to the current version of the exam known as The Redesigned SAT?

 To fully answer this question, we must look back in time to 1926, when Princeton professor Carl Campbell Brigham organized the first official SATs, or formally, Scholastic Aptitude Tests.
 These exams were based upon the Army Alpha/Beta test used in World War I and were intended to measure reasoning skills (as opposed to the more popular IQ tests of the time).
 They were first used by Columbia University, who decades before was already using essay exams administered by the College Board.